 It's finally finished and photographed!
 Those of you who have been following me for a while got to see quite a few work in progress photos of this quilt.
 (I let hubby take the photos and he didn't warn me there was a big shade stripe!).

-I followed The Plaid Scottie's Double Wedding Ring QAL for this quilt.
+The Plaid Scottie's Double Wedding Ring QAL for this quilt.
 Some things I learned: curves aren't that hard!
 As I mentioned during the process, one place I deviated from her directions was once I sewed all the arcs on the paper templates, I found it easier to sew everything together with the paper removed.
 It was nice to have the fabric give a little for the curves.
 I just pinned the center and ends together.

 Also - it feels really good to cut into the stash you've been hoarding!
 I used my Neptune (and Prince Charming) for this and it was nice to get to sew with it.
 If you've been saving something, use some of it!